elena-krismer/Project_FASTQtrimmer/Report/Report.md

 where the *i* is the Phred quality of the *i*-th base

-As part of design, the program can be used to remove sequencing adapters at the ends of the sequences (3' and 5').In order to perform it the user introduce the length of the adapters according.The program is based on two assumptions: the first is that only one adapter exists in the data; the second is that adapter sequences exist only in the read tails, asumptions that are valid for platform sequencers like Illumina HiSeq series, NextSeq series and NovaSeq(Chen, S., et al 2018).The mentioned stragegy is applied due the low computing time compared with the overlapping detection algorithm implemented by programs such as *fastp*, *Trimmomatic, Cutadapt and SOAPnuke*.
+As part of design, the program can be used to remove sequencing adapters at the ends of the sequences (3' and 5').In order to perform it the user introduce the length of the adapters according.The program is based on two assumptions: the first is that only one adapter exists in the data; the second is that adapter sequences exist only in the read tails, asumptions that are valid for platform sequencers like Illumina HiSeq series, NextSeq series and NovaSeq (Chen et al., 2018).The mentioned stragegy is applied due the low computing time compared with the overlapping detection algorithm implemented by programs such as *fastp*, *Trimmomatic, Cutadapt and SOAPnuke*.

 ## 3. Algorithm Design